-Who could be Indonesia’s next president?
+Anies, Ganjar or Prabowo: Who could be Indonesia’s next president?

 The pair have pledged to create 15 million jobs to reduce unemployment, including by building an entrepreneurial ecosystem to create start-ups.
 Another key proposal of theirs is to develop 40 cities equal to Jakarta to spur regional economic growth, by upgrading infrastructure in second-tier cities.

-They also aim to provide easy access to credit for house purchases, especially for people employed in the informal sector, such as motorbike taxi drivers and freelance workers.
+They also aim to provide easy access to credit for house purchases, especially for people employed in the informal sector such as motorbike taxi drivers and freelance workers.

 Prabowo Subianto

-Will third time be the charm for Mr Prabowo Subianto?
+Will third time be the charm for Mr Prabowo?

-Twice defeated in the 2014 and 2019 elections by President Joko Widodo, Mr Prabowo is determined to win this time and has teamed up with Mr Widodo’s elder son as his vice-presidential running mate.
+Twice defeated in the 2014 and 2019 elections by President Joko Widodo, Mr Prabowo is determined to win this time, and has teamed up with Mr Widodo’s elder son as his vice-presidential running mate.

 Mr Prabowo likes to project the image of a strongman.
 He is a retired army general and the current Defence Minister.

 The 72-year-old is no stranger to politics and power, coming from an influential family.
-His father, Professor Sumitro Djojohadikusumo, was a notable economist and politician who held three different ministerial posts under late presidents Sukarno and Suharto.
+His father, Professor Sumitro Djojohadikusumo, was a notable economist and politician who held three different ministerial posts under the late presidents Sukarno and Suharto.
 The latter was also Mr Prabowo’s former father-in-law.

 Mr Prabowo is also no stranger to controversy.
 As a special forces commander, he faced allegations of human rights violations linked to the kidnapping of democracy activists in 1997 to 1998, which he has denied.